justinyaodu/CHS-FTC-CAD/docs/GITHUB.md

 # Setting up GitHub with CAD

 1. Create a new folder on your computer which will contain all your CAD files.
-We'll use "tinoftccad" as an example.
+We'll use "MyTinoFtcCad" as an example.

 ```
-tinoftccad
+MyTinoFtcCad
 ```

 2. Create a subdirectory called "CHS-FTC-CAD" (you will be cloning this repository into this folder).

 ```
-tinoftccad
+MyTinoFtcCad

 |_  CHS-FTC-CAD (empty folder)
 ```